Decoupling Torque and Stiffness: A Unified Modeling and Control Framework for Antagonistic Artificial Muscles: Model Identification and Validation

-\paragraph{Experimental model identification.} We validate the muscle modeling framework using a custom-designed muscle characterization testbed that records force, position, and velocity for commanded voltages to HASEL actuators at \SI{50}{\hertz}.
-The identification procedure generalizes to any artificial muscle via appropriate activation mappings ($\alpha=P/P_{\max}$ for PAMs, $\alpha=(V/V_{\max})^2$ for HASELs, $\alpha=(E/E_{\max})^2$ for DEAs).
+We validate the muscle modeling framework using a custom-designed muscle characterization testbed that records force, position, and velocity for commanded voltages to HASEL actuators at \SI{50}{\hertz} (sufficient for the identified bandwidth in this study; identifying faster transients would require higher-rate sensing).
+The identification procedure generalizes to any artificial muscle via appropriate activation mappings ($\alpha=P/P_{\max}$ for PAMs, $\alpha=(V/V_{\max})^2$ for HASELs, and $\alpha=(V/V_{\max})^2$ for DEAs, equivalent to $(E/E_{\max})^2$ under fixed geometry).
 The identification exploits time-scale separation: quasi-static force-strain data from slow, high-activation trials fit the Pad\'e base curve (\cref{eq:pade}) under physics constraints (non-negativity, monotonicity, denominator regularity), while the full dynamic dataset identifies series parameters $(k_s, \eta, \tau_a)$ and validates transient response.
 All identified muscle parameters and simulation joint parameters are provided in Table~\ref{tab:params}.

-The model achieves sub-Newton accuracy (test RMSE = \SI{0.78}{N}, $R^2{=}0.83$) across voltage levels on real hardware, confirming the separable Pad\'e structure captures force dynamics without actuator-specific tuning.
-Figure~\ref{fig:identification} shows experimental validation on a held-out trajectory.
-This hardware-validated muscle model forms the foundation for the simulation-based control experiments that follow.
+The model achieves sub-Newton accuracy on held-out hardware data (RMSE = \SI{0.78}{N}, $R^2{=}0.83$), confirming that the same low-order structure with actuator-specific activation mapping captures measured HASEL force dynamics without actuator-type-specific states.
+In the measured \SIrange{7}{8}{N} range this is about 10\% relative error.
+This is acceptable here because residuals are corrected by closed-loop torque/stiffness feedback and contact claims rely on paired policy ordering.
+Residuals are largest during sharp transients, motivating future higher-order viscoelastic/hysteresis extensions.